jameswquinn/Vite-Preact-Template/Vite Preact Template - Build and Setup Documentation.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

 This compilation includes all the necessary files and configurations for the Vite Preact Template.
 You can copy and paste these files directly into your GitHub repository to set up the project structure.
+The